 To Travel light in Australia is key for your trip enjoyment.
-These packing tips for Australia will help you minimise luggage weight and choose the right things for the type of trip you want to do.
+These packing tips for Australia will help you minimise luggage weight and choose the right things to pack for the kind of trip you want to do.

 Travelling in Australia means spending a lot of time on the road, changing places and accommodation, going through different climate zones, so that packing, unpacking and packing again will be very much part of your daily routine.

-That's why I have put together these packing luggage tips that aim to help you if like me want to travel light and move around comfortably.
+That's why I have put together these packing luggage tips that aim to help you travel light without lugging around unnecessary weight.

-I have compiled a list of [do action=”bold-blue”]valuable packing tips for Australia[/do] that will help you achieve a hassle-free-way for travelling Australia, thus increasing the degre of freedom for moving about easily and for handling any unexpected situations with no stress.
+I have compiled a list of valuable packing tips that will help you achieve a hassle-free-way for travelling Australia, thus increasing the degre of freedom for moving about easily and handling unexpected situations.

 Packing tips for a light luggage

-Here below my best packing tips for Australia that will help you improve the art of packing light.
+Here below my best packing tips for Australia that will show you how to pack light.

-1) Tips on how to choose the type of luggage
+1. Tips on how to choose the righty type of travel bag

 If you are still debating on Backpack or Suitcase, after reading the pros and cons artilce you might have clear your doubts.
 How do you feel about it?
 Choose the type of luggage according to the degree of comfort, if you are not sure, try to find out more about it, start figuring out how your trip will look like and do this exercise: